Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Introducing Free Form Text into the Task

 To test our model's generalization to more realistic inputs, we modify our prompt templates $\mathcal{T}$ such that they include filler sentences between each entity group.
 To this end, we create 1,000 filler sentences that are ``entity-less'', meaning they do not contain sequences that signal the need to track or bind entities, e.g. ``Ann loves ale, \textit{this is a known fact}, Joe loves jam, \textit{this logic is easy to follow}...''.
 This enables us to evaluate entity binding in a more naturalistic setting, containing much more noise and longer sequences.
 We evaluate different levels of padding by interleaving the entity groups with an increasing number of filler sentences, for a maximum of 500 tokens between each entity group.

 The results, shown in Figure~\ref{fig:padding} for gemma-2-2b-it on the \textit{boxes} task, show that our model at first remains remarkably consistent in more naturalistic settings, across even a ten-fold increase in the number of tokens.
 However, as the amount of filler tokens increases, we see that the magnitude of the mechanisms' effects changes.
 The \lexical{} mechanism declines in its effect, while the \positional{} and mixed effects slightly increase.
 We can also see that the mixed effect remains distributed around the positional index, but that it slowly becomes more diffuse.
 Thus, when padding with 10,000 tokens, we get that other than the first entity group, the \positional{} information becomes nearly non-existent for the first half of entity tokens, while remaining stronger in the latter half.
 This suggests that a weakening lexical mechanism relative to an increasingly noisy positional mechanism might be a mechanistic explanation of the ``lost-in-the-middle'' effect \citep{liu-etal-2024-lost}.
+In \S\ref{apps:lingvar} we show that our model generalizes to inputs with more linguistic variability as well.